camagu/jquery-feeds/index.md

     },
     preprocess: function ( feed ) {
-        // Change the publishedDate format from UTC to dd-mm-yyyy var date = new Date(this.publishedDate);
+        // Change the publishedDate format from UTC to dd-mm-yyyy

+        // Inside the callback 'this' corresponds to the entry being processed var date = new Date(this.publishedDate);
         var pieces = [date.getDate(), date.getMonth(), date.getFullYear()]
         this.publishedDate = pieces.join('-');